Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Theory

 Letting $U$ denote a characteristic velocity scale, the magnitude of the magnetic drag ($\sim\sigma B_0^2U$) may be compared to that of the viscous drag ($\sim\varrho\nu U/h^2$) by means of the Hartmann number:

 where $\varrho$ and $\nu$ are the density and kinematic viscosity of the fluid, respectively.

-In our experiments, $\textit{Ha} \lesssim 10^{-2}$, and magnetic drag is thus four orders of magnitude smaller than viscous forces.
-In the low $\textit{Ha}$ limit, the only component of current density $\boldsymbol{J}$ that makes a significant contribution to the Lorentz force is $\sigma \boldsymbol{E}$, which may be determined purely from the electric boundary conditions.
+In our experiments, $\textit{Ha} \lesssim 10^{-2}$ and thus the only component of current density $\boldsymbol{J}$ that makes a significant contribution to the Lorentz force is $\sigma \boldsymbol{E}$, which may be determined purely from the electric boundary conditions.
 A DC power supply can control the voltage across the sidewalls such that the total current $I$ is set to a desired value at each time $t$.
-In this case, current rather than voltage is used as a control parameter, and current density is appropriately expressed as
+In this case, current rather than voltage is used as a control parameter, and the Lorentz force is appropriately expressed as

 neglecting any fringing of electric field lines due to the finite fluid depth (i.e., assuming that $\partial_z \boldsymbol{E} = 0$).